cnheider/BlackBox/javascript/README.md

 # Adding Algorithms

 Simply go to src/algorithms/example.js to see how it's done.
-Also you need to import the file inside src/application.js exactly how it's done for example.js
+You can copy the example, give it a new name and make sure to update the participant field and you are ready to go.
+When running the algorithms you will be given basic statistics and the result in the output window at the end for each algorithm.